How to Start A Christian Blog in 2021

-In this ultimate guide, I will show you exactly how I planned, built, and promoted my blog that attracted over 1000 readers during the first week of launch.
+This ultimate guide will show you exactly how I planned, built, and promoted my blog, which attracted over 1000 readers during the first week of launch.

-Apart from taking you on my journey, I will also show you how you, too, can plan and launch a highly successful Christian blog in no time.
+Apart from taking you on my journey, I will also show you how you can plan and launch a highly successful Christian blog in no time.

 What is a Christian Blog?